nooqta/kodyfire/README.md

 *Kody is a command-line tool for generating artifact files, powered by both classic and AI code generation techniques.
 It can be used by both technical and non-technical users to generate files across a wide range of technologies.*

-The code generation feature in Kody relies on [OpenAI Codex](https://openai.com/), a model that uses deep learning to generate human-like text, and ChatGPT to provide natural language processing capabilities.
+The code generation feature in Kody relies on [OpenAI GPT](https://openai.com/), a language model that uses deep learning to generate human-like text, and ChatGPT to provide natural language processing capabilities.

 Table of Contents
 -----------------